The Ultimate Guide to Two-Factor Authentication

 There are two types of token authentication—one is a popular software token and the other is a blockchain token.
 Software tokens are codes stored on physical devices like a USB or computer.
 You must access these to enter your security code and proceed with your activities.
 This, however, is dangerous because software tokens can be compromised or stolen.

 The second type refers to the tokenization of assets through the blockchain network.
 Ethereum, for instance, provides unique tokens to people who purchase an Ethereum token.
 The token acts as a smart contract and is unique to each individual.
-While this is not widely used, it can theoretically be the future of multi-form authentication.
+While this is not widely used, it can theoretically be the future of MFA.

 Push notifications require you to own a smartphone.
 Essentially, you install a push-supported application and create an account.
 With this method, you actually don’t even have to enter a password.